Gas Food Lodging

-Gas Food Lodging is a 1992 American drama film written and directed by Allison Anders and starring Brooke Adams, Ione Skye, and Fairuza Balk.
-It tells the story of a waitress trying to find romance while raising two daughters in a trailer park in a small desert town in New Mexico.
-It was adapted from the young adult novel Don't Look and It Won't Hurt by Richard Peck.
+Gas Food Lodging is a 1992 American drama film written and directed by Allison Anders, based on the novel Don't Look and It Won't Hurt by Richard Peck.
+Starring Brooke Adams, Ione Skye, and Fairuza Balk, the film follows a waitress trying to find romance while raising two daughters in a trailer park in a small desert town in New Mexico.